jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 In the previous module we created a script that:

-- downloaded a file and unzip it
+- Downloads a file and unzips it.
-- saves it locally as a csv file
+- Saves it locally as a CSV file.
-- loads and inserts the data into a postgres database
+- Loads and inserts the data into a PostgreSQL database.

 This is what our "pipeline" looked like: